Are you or someone you know at risk of suicide? Get the facts and take appropriate action.

 - Talking about suicide does not cause someone to become suicidal.

-Suicide Prevention Helpful Links & Referrals
+Suicide Prevention Helpful Links and Referrals

 - National Institute of Mental Health